 According to the CDC, approximately 13% of people living with HIV don’t know they have the virus.
 This awareness day serves as a reminder to people of all ages to learn the facts about HIV and get tested for the virus.

 This global awareness day highlights the stigma experienced by people living with and affected by HIV.
 It was launched in honor of Prudence Mabele, the first Black South African woman to publicly share her HIV status.

 Southern HIV/AIDS Awareness Day

 More than 50% of new HIV diagnoses are in the South.
 SHAAD raises awareness of the HIV crisis in the region and provides an opportunity to advocate for resources to address it.

 Last Sunday in August

-HIV/AIDS affects people of all faiths across the United States.
-The goal of NFHAAD is to bring together Muslims, Christians, Jews, Buddhists, Hindus and members of other religions to fight HIV/AIDS.
+HIV affects people of all faiths across the United States.
+The goal of NFHAAD, which is observed on the last Sunday in August, is to bring together Muslims, Christians, Jews, Buddhists, Hindus and members of other religions to fight the virus.

-About 36.7 million people across the globe have HIV, according to UNAIDS.
-Every December 1, the world comes together to show solidarity in the fight against HIV, to show support for those living with the virus and to remember those lost to it.
+About 38.4 million people across the globe were living with HIV in 2021, according to UNAIDS.
+On this awareness day, the world comes together to show solidarity in the fight against HIV, to express support for those living with the virus and to remember those lost to the epidemic.

 For additional links and resources for HIV/AIDS awareness days, visit HIV.gov.